Baked Quail Egg Bites (Rich & Delicate)

 - 2 Scallions or Chives, diced

-- Cheddar Cheese, grated (small amount needed)
+- Sharp Cheddar or Vegan Cheese of choice, grated (small amount needed)

 - Freshly Ground Black Pepper, to taste